theprotein/mad-mark/README.md

 ## Installation

-> npm i --save-dev bemark
+> npm i --save-dev mad-mark

 ## Usage

-Bemark can work standalone and in existing project like cli-tool for static content generation.
+Mad Mark can work standalone and in existing project like cli-tool for static content generation.
 Documentation for any project will be the best example.
-Bemark can help to build local and online documentation in easy way.
+Mad Mark can help to build local and online documentation in easy way.
 Also you can write blog, artciles and anything from your mind ;)

 ## Init

 You should choose cwd directory for your content in Markdown, output directory for generated content and languages for i18n.
-Bemark support i18n as well.
+Mad Mark support i18n as well.
 First language will be used as default.

-> bemark init
+> mark init

-After that Bemark generate base project structure:
+After that Mad Mark generate base project structure:

 ```
 ├── config.js